 NOTE: This article was originally published as a post in the .NET and Memory blog (by Andreas Suurkuusk, co-founder of SciTech Software AB).

 This article is related to .NET Memory Profiler 3.x. .NET Memory Profiler 4 does not include a "Profile SQL Server" option, but it is no longer necessary to add the instrumentation assembly to SQL server.
-For .NET Memory Profiler 4, just follow steps 1-6 in the beginning of the article.
+For .NET Memory Profiler 4 and later, just follow steps 1-6 in the beginning of the article.

 One profiling scenario that is currently not supported by .NET Memory Profiler is SQL Server profiling.
 If your SQL Server database contains any .NET stored procedures or any other .NET code it can be important to validate the memory usage of the .NET code, especially if any state is kept by the .NET code.
 As soon as any state information is kept in memory, there is a risk of memory leaks.